Below are some frequently asked questions that we receive at Mountainfilm.

 Q) Is my film a good fit for your festival?

-Unfortunately, there is no way for us to know the answer to that question unless we get a chance to watch the entire film.
+Unfortunately, there is no way for us to know the answer to this question unless we get a chance to watch the entire film.
 A synopsis or a trailer may give us a good idea of what could fit into Mountainfilm, but there’s no guarantee that it will.

 Q) What happens to my film after it is submitted?